BudddyDudeGuy/Night-City-Refined/README.md

 ### Wabbajack Installation

 #### Installing Wabbajack

 Once you have completed the pre-installation section, follow these steps to install Wabbajack:

 1. Create an empty folder named Wabbajack on the root of your drive, such as C:\Wabbajack for example.
   > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Syberpunk 2077's steam, gog, epic or in any folders related to the modlist itself (the downloads or install folder).

 2. **Download Wabbajack**: Download the latest version of Wabbajack from [Wabbajack’s official website](https://www.wabbajack.org/).

 3. **Install Wabbajack**: Follow the installation instructions on Wabbajack’s website to set it up.
 Make sure to place the Wabbajack.exe file inside the folder from step 1.

 #### Downloading and Installing Modlist

 Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the Slow Download button for each mod.

 To install the modlist, complete the following steps:

-	1. Open Wabbajack and click the gear icon in the top right

-	2. Click the login button for nexus to link your account to nexus so all the mods may be downloaded
+1. Open Wabbajack and click the gear icon in the top right.
+Click the login button for nexus to link your account to nexus so all the mods may be downloaded

 3. Select install from disk and set the target modlist path to my modlist file (insert name)

 4. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

 5. Set the download path where you please I recomend setting the path for the downloads folders in the same spot as the install location.

 6. Press the play arrow to begin the download and install.

 ### Post Installation: